JoshuaFrederick/RecipeGrabr/README.md

 # RecipeGrabr

-A web extension to grab recipes from website and download in markdown formar
+A web extension to grab recipes from websites and download in markdown format